Project516/torzu/README.md

 A lot of fake Torzu websites have popped up.
 These are not mine. **This project will not have a clearnet website for the foreseeable future!**
 I highly advice against downloading anything from these websites, specially if their intention is clearly to make money through advertisements.

-## Infrastructure back up online

-There have been issues with the infrastructure running the main repository while I've been away from home.
-It should be all back and functional now!
-Sorry for that!

-## IRC chat

-There's an IRC!
-Connect to `mao7u6s7jwxeof2fax2kwwqeabyevy5b2icbl24lhgnmkebbtmh37had.onion` port `6667` using your favorite client and join `#torzu`.
-Connecting via Tor might require a bit of setup but that shouldn't take much more than a quick web search to figure out.
-Please **register your nicks**!

 ## Compatibility

 The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](http://web.archive.org/web/20240130133811/https://yuzu-emu.org/help/quickstart/#hardware-requirements).